Man City Fight To Avoid Severe Sanctions As 'Trial Of The Century' Begins

 The root of suspicion comes from leaked documents published by German outlet Der Spiegel back in 2018.

-Emails purportedly sent between City executives showed the club had allegedly inflated sponsorship revenue from Etihad and telecoms firm Etisalat by disguising direct investment from the Abu Dhabi United Group as income.
+E-mails purportedly sent between City executives showed the club had allegedly inflated sponsorship revenue from Abu Dhabi state-controlled airline Etihad and telecoms firm Etisalat by disguising direct investment from the Abu Dhabi United Group as income.

 Other documents claimed to show off-the-books payments to then manager Roberto Mancini via consultancy fees from a club in Abu Dhabi.